suhanree/tweet-hashtag-graph-analysis/README.md

 `TimeWindowGraph` class.

 1. It uses the binary heap structure (represented by a numpy array).
-2. Two directories to keep the relations between indices and keys value are used additionally.
+2. Two dictionaries to keep the relations between indices and keys value are used additionally.
 3. Each datapoint will be (key, value) pair, and the priority will be determined by the value.